As a performance metric, the Estimate at Completion (EAC) represents the projected total cost of your project or task when it completes.

 For more information about setting up project preferences in Workfront, including how to calculate the Estimate at Completion, see "Setting Project Preferences."

 As a project manager, you can also change this preference at the project level, in the Finance sub-tab of the project.
-For more information about editing the Finance sub-tab of a project, see "Understanding the Project Finance Sub-tab."
+For more information about editing the Finance sub-tab of a project, see "Managing the Project Finance Sub-tab."

 EAC for the parent task and project are determined by entering the actual hours/actual labor cost into the EAC Formulas.
 This calculation includes Actual Hours/ costs and expenses added directly to the parent task or project.